agrarpan/coq-synthesis/TUTORIAL.md

 `Set Current File Path path/to/this/.v file`

+### Commands introduced by this plugin.

+This plugin introduces 3 new commands:
+1) RunProverbot2, which tries to synthesize a proof for you.
+It has to be called after starting a proof.
+2) Decompile term_name, which takes the name of a term and tries to decompile it.
+It has to be called after the term has been declared.
+We're adding more functionality to this currently.
+3) PredictTactic, which predicts the top 5 tactics to be used at the current proof state.
+It has to be called after starting a proof.

-To generate the proof for a theorem, start the proof with `Proof.`, and in the proof body, call the command `RunProverbot` followed by `Admitted`.
+To generate the proof for a theorem, start the proof with `Proof.`, and in the proof body, call the command `RunProverbot2` followed by `Admitted`.
 If Proverbot succeeds in proving the theorem, it will open up a new browser window with the search tree it explored.